These pecan pie brownies have a super rich fudge brownie bottom and are topped with pecan pie—the best of both worlds!

-As stated in my apple pie bars post, I am not pie crusts *biggest* fan.
-That’s exactly why I’m here with another thanksgiving ~twist~, if you will: pecan pie brownies.
-My rich, perfect fudge brownies topped off with a homemade pecan pie filling!
-Another great thing about it is that there is no corn syrup required!
-We’ll just use maple syrup for the topping for some great flavor.
+I’m here with a Thanksgiving ~twist~, if you will: pecan pie brownies.
+This recipe features my rich, perfect fudge brownies topped off with a homemade pecan pie filling!
+And if you’re typically put off by pecan pie using corn syrup – don’t worry at all.
+This pecan pie uses maple syrup for sweet, flavorful deliciousness.
 If you’re looking for something a little different and delicious to make these Thanksgiving, these are for you!

 When adding in the flour, only fold the mixture just until no flour streaks remain.
 Overmixing the dough leads to more gluten formation, which can make the brownies tough and chewy rather than fudgy.